jsohlendorff/continuous_time_LTMLE/article.typ

 for both the censoring intensity and the propensity scores.
 The literature on this is fairly limited (especially so in the presence of right-censoring), and are mostly based on neural networks (@liguoriModelingEventsInteractions2023 for an overview).
+Other choices include flexible parametric models/highly adaptive LASSO using piecewise constant intensity models where the likelihood is based on Poisson regression (e.g., @piecewiseconstant).
 //There exist only a few methods for estimating the cumulative intensity $Lambda^x$ directly (see @liguoriModelingEventsInteractions2023 for neural network-based methods and
 //@weissForestBasedPointProcess2013 for a forest-based method).
-Other choices include flexible parametric models/highly adaptive LASSO using piecewise constant intensity models where the likelihood is based on Poisson regression (e.g., @piecewiseconstant).
-//In principle, machine learning methods can also be applied
-//to what we have just discussed (@alg:ipcwice)
-//but the effective sample size will be small if we do not pool across time.
-// Using a very flexible model
-// for the censoring distribution,
-// we will, in theory, need to debias the ICE-IPCW estimator
-// with the censoring martingale.
-// However, that term is computationally
-// intensive to estimate.

 We could have also opted to use the TMLE framework (@laanTargetedMaximumLikelihood2006) in lieu of a one-step estimator.
+Here, we can use an iterative TMLE procedure for the $Qbar(k)$'s where we undersmooth the estimation of the censoring compensator to avoid estimating the censoring martingale term.
+This will then yield conservative but valid inference when the censoring distribution is flexibly estimated.

-//or a combination of the two
+//or a combination of the two TMLE and one-step:
-// of using a one-step estimator.
 // For instance, one update could be performed, updating $Qbar(k)$
 // by solving the an estimation equation corresponding to the empirical mean of the term
 // of the efficient influence function that is not the censoring martingale.